track-asia/trackasia-native/README.md

 TrackAsia Native has at its core a C++ library.
 This is where the bulk of development is currently happening.

-To get started with the code base, you need to clone the the repository including all its submodules.
+To get started with the code base, you need to clone the repository including all its submodules.

 All contributors use pull requests from a private fork.
 [Fork the project](https://github.com/track-asia/trackasia-native/fork).
 Then run: